gvwilson/fiction/iffy/index.md

 or,
 or so wrapped up in their own little problems that they wouldn't let themselves see that all those problems were connected.
-By the time they couldn't pretend any more it was too late."
+By the time we couldn't pretend any more it was too late."

 "I—I was just talkin' about the drone an' Honesty an' stuff," Iffy ventured weakly after he had been silent for a moment.
 "Not about th' whole world."

-Wales snorted.
+Wales snorted and wiped his sleeve across his face.
 "Sorry.
 I get carried away sometimes.
 But I promise you."